 Kjell Steinsvik founded the company Hustad Kalk og Marmor AS in 1948.
-The company produced calcite marble for agricultural use for the neutralisation of acidic soil in relation to the development of marshlands into arable land in Tverfjell in Fræna.
+The company produced calcite marble for agricultural use for the neutralisation of acidic soil in relation to the development of marshlands into cultivable land in Tverfjell in Fræna.

 Kjell Steinsvik was a socially engaged editor of the local newspaper Romsdals Budstikke.
 In 1946 he launched the Hustad Plan.
 This was a comprehensive plan to transform the marshlands into arable land to help better the livelihood for local farmers after the war.